 Latest press releases

-International Trade in Services by Mode of Supply (MoS).
-Year 2023.
-Provisional data 31 January 2025
+International Supply of Services by Modes of Supply (MoS).
+Year 2024.
+Provisional data 29 January 2026

 Previous press releases